syncfusion-content/xamarin-docs/Xamarin/Button/Overview.md

 ---
 layout: post
-title: About Xamarin Button control | Syncfusion®
+title: About Xamarin Button control | Syncfusion<sup>®</sup>
-description: Learn here all about introduction of Syncfusion® Xamarin Button (SfButton) control, its elements and more.
+description: Learn here all about introduction of Syncfusion<sup>®</sup> Xamarin Button (SfButton) control, its elements and more.
 platform: xamarin
 control: sfbutton
 documentation: ug